learningtapestry/learning-registry-ruby-tools/README.md

 ```
 ruby lr-bridge.rb --node http://sandbox.learningregistry.org --folder c:/temp/lr-test-folder
 ```
-  * Waaaaait.
+  * Wait...
 It takes a while to download all the records.
 You should see status updates as it runs.
   * If it fails, you have to restart from the beginning unfortunately and **use a new download folder**!

 * You should now have all the records from LR in the folder you specified